aniruddha-bhatape/aniruddha-bhatape/README.md

 ## Fun Facts
 - I can solve a Rubik's Cube in under a minute!
-- I'm a certified scuba diver.
+- I'm a cyber security enthusiast.